mcoplan11/AWS_comp_medical/Project Story.md

 ## What's next for Extraction of LVEF from medical chart text
 We recommend eventually licensing this technology out to large providers networks.
 The consolidation of the healthcare market in the past 10-20 years has led to the rise of fragmented databases and coding documentation.
 Unfortunately, patients have suffered from this by "slipping through the cracks" and not receiving they care they need.
 This technology could be used to rapidly iterate through provider's proprietary healthcare databases to extract structured LVEF data and obtain novel insight to their heart failure patient population.
 A refined list of patients with LVEF values would improve billing codes and identify patients that need referral to cardiology for advanced heart failure treatment, who would otherwise be forgotten.

 A next logical step for this project would be to enter a partnership with a larger healthcare provider network.
 This would give us the opportunity to tune our code on a real dataset and allow the health system to receive novel insights to their heart failure cohort.
 The results would also likely lead to an academic publication so we would target academic health systems for this partnership.
-I used to work for the cardiology department at a large healthcare system.
-I plan to utilize my connections there in order to set up a partnership.
+I used to work for the cardiology department at a large healthcare system and plan to utilize my connections to set up a partnership.

 Advanced heart failure patients often result in complex surgical intervention which is generally how large health systems generate a large share of their revenue.  **This solution improves the quality of patient care and healthcare systems are financially incentivized to implement it.**